 Having a look around both our careers website and corporate website is a good start to get to know us and the role you’re applying for.
 You can find out more about our values and purpose and read about specific roles in the organisation.

-We recommend keeping your CV concise but specific – for example, provide the month you started or finished in a job (rather than just the year) and provide specific examples of your skills/achievements.
-Make sure you explain any gaps in your CV (eg time away for parental leave, or for travel).
+- Concise but specific – for example, include the month that you started and finished in a job (rather than just the year), provide examples of your skills/achievements

 If you’d like more advice, www.careers.govt.nz has some great tips and a CV builder.
 Or, if you have specific questions about our recruitment process, get in touch with us at careers@corrections.govt.nz.